 |Dismissed charges (no conviction)||Immediately16|

-Learn more about how to get a record seal in Nevada.
+Learn more about how to get a record seal.

 Deadly weapon assault is deportable.
 Any gun-related conviction carries the risk of removal for non-citizens.17